 About Me

-I also represent CVS Health in the W3C Accessibility Guidelines Working Group (AGWG), where I will be contributing to the next major version of accesibility guideines, WCAG 3.0.
+Previously, I've represented CVS Health at the W3C Accessibility Guidelines Working Group (AGWG), contributing to the foundations of the next major version of accessibility guidelines, WCAG 3.0.

 Why I'm here